etcgroup/text-prizm/docs/ext/datacounts.md

 and some are not - meaning, that countable objects are associated with timestamps.

-Streaming data count calls have exactly one parameter, the *range*, which may be 0, 1, 7, or 30 referring to the number of most recent days over which to summarize; 0 means no constraint.
+Streaming data count calls have exactly one parameter, the *range* (for example, 0, 1, 7, or 30) that refers to the number of most recent days over which to summarize; 0 means no constraint.
 Any integer will be interpreted, but 1, 7 and 30 are recommended as most sensible.
 The purpose of this is to capture a delta;
 for example, the # of messages coded in the last 7 days.
-We are currently assuming non-streaming data, so this is not a meaningful parameter on the number of messages itself.
+We are currently assuming non-streaming messages, code scheme, and participants, so this is not a meaningful parameter on the number of those objects.

 The summary call also accepts the range parameter, and passes it to all parameterizable functions.
 So, calling summary with range=7, will result in a